kbordon/dotnet-wk3-code-review-portfolio/README.md

   >cd dotnet-wk3-code-review-portfolio
   >cd portfolio
   ```
+***
   ### ATTENTION: Before you run any code beyond this point, please read the following.

+  This app uses the Github API, and although it doesn't require any authentication to run this application, it will limit requests to **60 per hour**.

+  #### If this is sufficient, skip this section.
+  ***
+  ***
-  This app uses the Github Api requiring a username and password, which must be stored in an `EnvironmentVariables.cs` file in following the path: `Portfolio/Models/EnvironmentVariables.cs`.
+   If you must make more than 60 requests per hour, it will require a **username** and **password**, which must be stored in an `EnvironmentVariables.cs` file in following the path: `Portfolio/Models/EnvironmentVariables.cs`.
    When cloned, this repository does _not_ with come with this file, and will specifically exclude any from commits in the `.gitignore` file.

   * **You must make this file with _your own Github username and password_**.
 If you do not have an account with GitHub, you can register for one.
 If you would prefer to not use your password, you can also generate for yourself a personal access token:
     * Start by going to your GitHub account settings.